 To select the row, click the gray box to the left of the phase name or click anywhere on the row that does not have hyperlinked text.

-4. Click Delete Workflow Stages
+4. Click Delete Workflow Stages.

 Workflow Phases

-An important next step to managing stages is managing phases, which are a higher level in the project management lifecycle.
+An important next step to managing stages is managing phases, which are a higher level than stages in the PM lifecycle.

 If you have difficulty completing these steps in your own environment, you will need to contact your Project Server administrator.

-Throughout this Section you will explore the concept of phases including the phases available instantly when Project Server is fully installed.
-You will also make a series of changes to phases which include creation, modification, and deletion.
+Throughout this section, we explore the concept of phases, including the phases available instantly when Project Server is fully installed.
+You will make a series of changes to phases, which include creation, modification, and deletion.
 As part of the discussion in this section, you will explore the benefits of using a naming convention when working with phases.

-What is a Phase?
+What Is a Phase?

 A phase is a collection of stages that are grouped together for a common purpose, such as project selection or project scheduling.
 By grouping your entire enterprise list of projects into phases, you can easily identify trends and make decisions based on where the majority of projects fall.

 For example, a majority of projects still in the project selection phase might indicate a backlog with the individuals or teams responsible for approving projects or assigning projects to a project manager.
-In the next few topics, we will cover creating, modifying, and deleting phases, and the importance of naming conventions.
+In the next few sections, we cover creating, modifying, and deleting phases and the importance of naming conventions.

 Default Phases Available in Project Server

 There are five default phases in Project Server.
-These phases support many project management lifecycles and business processes but can be easily tailored to your organization’s needs as discussed in the next few topics.
-The available default phases are listed below.

-Phases in workflow order:
+These phases support many PM lifecycles and business processes but can be easily tailored to your organization’s needs.
+The available default phases are listed next, in workflow order:

 1. Create